The “Pentecostal” and “Charismatic” Movement

 By the working of the Spirit upon his heart, he begins to hate sin for what it is, and longs for that purity and righteousness unto which he is powerless to attain.
 The Spirit not only gives him repentance toward God for breaking His law, but also faith in the Lord Jesus Christ.
 This faith is not a mere opinion about the historical Jesus, but it is a trusting response of the whole life to Jesus Christ.
 The repentant sinner, claiming no merit of his own, comes into the presence of a holy God presenting nothing but the merits of a crucified and risen Savior, claiming nothing except that Christ stands as his Substitute.

-True faith will bring forth the fruit of obedience to the whole will of God, to the whole law of God.
+True faith will bring forth the fruit of obedience to the whole will of God, to the whole law of God, the Ten Commandments.
 Faith is the seed or root of obedience because it acknowledges the lordship of Jesus Christ over the whole life.
-These are the primary graces imparted by the Holy Spirit repentance, faith and obedience.
+These are the primary graces imparted by the Holy Spirit: repentance, faith and obedience.
 The wondering crowd will be more enamored and impressed with spectacular things, like miracles and tongues.
 A circus is more pleasing to carnal hearts than self-renunciation, sorrow for sin, and faith that will be manifested in obedience to all the commandments of God.

 6. Pentecostalism Represents Love (Agape) As an Emotional Experience.